Beth Myers: The Shawmut Group

 On Romney's leaving the governor's office in 2006, Myers co-founded a consulting firm, The Shawmut Group, along with two other senior Romney advisors, Eric Fehrnstrom and Peter Flaherty.
 One of their most prominent clients has been Scott Brown, a then little-known Republican state senator whom they helped win the 2010 special election to fill the U.S. Senate seat formerly held by Democrat Ted Kennedy.
 Myers has also advised Republican Rick Lazio in his unsuccessful 2010 campaign against Andrew Cuomo for the governorship of New York.
 Mitt Romney's Free and Strong America PAC is another client of The Shawmut Group.

 2008 presidential campaign

 Myers worked closely with Romney again in 2007–08, serving as campaign manager in his bid for the presidency.

 2012 presidential campaign

 In April 2012, Romney announced that he had chosen Myers to lead his presidential campaign’s search to help him select a vice presidential candidate.

-Romney aides have described Myers as Romney's most trusted advisor.
+Some Romney aides described Myers as Romney's most trusted advisor.

 Subsequent career

 In 2013, Myers was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 In the 2014 midterm election, Myers' son, Curt Myers, ran for Massachusetts State Representative in Brookline.
 He challenged Rep. Frank Smizik (D) and lost 80% to 20%.

+As of December 2025, Beth Myers serves as interim co-director of the Institute of Politics at the Harvard Kennedy School, alongside Ned Price, while the school conducts a search for a permanent IOP director.